Photosynq/PhotosynQ-Documentation/docs/view-and-analyze-data/the-map.md

 1. Select the **Parameter** from the dropdown menu you want to superimpose from above the map.
 2. Click on **Heatmap** and select the gradient for coloration.

-::: tip
+::: tip Tip
-**Tip:** You can hover over a marker the value is highlighted on the gradient on the legend in the lower right corner.
+You can hover over a marker the value is highlighted on the gradient on the legend in the lower right corner.
 :::